ibm-cloud-docs/assistant-data/skill-search-add.md

 To learn more about the structure of the documents in your collection, including the names of fields that contain information you might want to extract, open the collection in {{site.data.keyword.discoveryshort}}, and then click the View data schema icon ![View data schema icon](images/icon-view-data-schema.png).

 The source fields are created when the collection is created.
-To learn more about fields that are generated for you, such as `enriched_text.concepts.text`, see [Configuring your service > Adding enrichments](/docs/services/discovery-data?topic=discovery-data-configservice#adding-enrichments){: external}.
+To learn more about fields that are generated for you, such as `enriched_text.concepts.text`, see [Creating enrichments](/docs/services/discovery-data?topic=discovery-data-create-enrichments){: external}.

 ## Troubleshooting
 {: #skill-search-add-troubleshoot}